 With today’s advanced medical understanding of diabetes, women who have the disorder can get pregnant and have healthy children.
-That being said, diabetic women do have a higher risk of preterm births and high birthweight babies.
+However, diabetic women do have a higher risk of preterm births and high birth weight babies.

 Just like any other person, sugary foods should be eaten in moderation by people who have diabetes.
-It’s true that diabetics who consume a large amount of sugar may end up having very high blood glucose levels.
+It’s true that people with diabetes who consume a large amount of sugar may end up having very high blood glucose levels.
 Still, that doesn’t mean that an occasional small treat is forbidden.
 The key is moderation in the amount and frequency of eating sweets.

-MYTH 9: People With Diabetes Catch A Cold Or Flu Easier
+Myth 9: People with Diabetes Catch a Cold or the Flu Easier

 If you have diabetes, you have the same chances of catching a cold or the flu as any other person.
-Still, it’s recommended that diabetics get a flu shot every year.
+Still, it’s recommended that people with diabetes get a flu shot every year.
 Why?
 The reason is that if you have diabetes, and you get sick, it’s harder to control your blood sugar.

 Fruit is healthy, but these foods also contain sugar and carbohydrates.
 Eating too much, or at the wrong time, can raise your blood sugar levels.
-The same goes for the starches, such as pasta, bread, rice and potatoes.
+The same goes for starches like pasta, bread, rice and potatoes.
 None of these foods should be eaten without some measure of control.
-But they aren’t forbidden either.
+But they aren’t forbidden, either.

 The best approach is to consult with your nutritionist and doctor about your diet.
 They can help you understand which foods affect your blood sugar, and then develop a healthy meal plan for you.